Loud-Cat/Loud-Cat/README.md

 ### Hi there 👋
-## I'm LoudestCat.
+## I'm Loud-Cat.
 I'm always learning and looking for opportunities.

 - 🔭 I’m currently on summer break!
 - 🌱 Gaining experience with Processing and p5.js libraries